Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 “Well, I dug a little deeper into his e-mails and found a whole bunch of condolence messages from relatives and friends.
 His mom died and she left him a butt-load of money.
 I went through the insurance e-mails and everything.
 Instead of investing the money in GIC’s or RRSP’s or even a high-interest savings account, he’s chosen to invest in an original print of one of the most influential comic books of our time!… We’re going to steal it from him.
 Well…You are going to steal it from him.
 From his minimum security townhouse in the burbs.”

 “You want me to break into this guys’ house?”

 “For ten thousand dollars.”

 Steve collapsed dramatically on the desk, causing some of the Asian girls studying in the corner to turn their heads and giggle.
-Finally, after Steve had shook off his disbelief and recomposed himself he said, “It’s the origin of Spider-Man.
+Finally, after Steve had shaken off his disbelief and recomposed himself, he said, “It’s the origin of Spider-Man.
 His first appearance—ever!”
-And for the next part Steve made sure he whispered extra softly, “It’s worth half a million dollars!”
+And for the next part, Steve made sure he whispered extra softly, “It’s worth half a million dollars!”